 A student who loves to write should consider becoming a writer or staff member for one of Ma'ayanot's student publications.
 The Source, our student newspaper, reports on school events as well as issues of interest to the student body.
-Ma'ayanei Torah is our holiday devar Torah journal.
-Talelei Orot is our weekly, student-run devar Torah publication.
+Ma'ayanei Torah is our holiday dvar Torah journal.
+Talelei Orot is our weekly, student-run dvar Torah publication.
 Sambatyon is the Ma'ayanot literary journal, which showcases student prose, poetry, photography and artwork.
-The Stream is our weekly on-line newsletter that updates readers about school events through word, picture and streaming content.
-The Senior Class produces a yearbook annually.
+The Senior Class works collaboratively to produce a memorable yearbook including reminiscences, humorous features, literary tributes, to serve as an everlasting memento of their time spent at Ma'ayanot.